 (This content has been withheld because of exemptions in the Freedom of Information Act 2000)

-you should attach the CTD and a typed memo showing how, in accordance with the taxpayer’s request, the Deposit is to be utilised.
+you should attach the CTD and a typed memo showing how, in accordance with the taxpayer’s request, the Deposit is to be used.

-You should submit an enquiry case, see contact link, if
+You should seek advice from Tax Administration Litigation and Advice, see contact link, if

-- without prior arrangement, a Certificate of Tax Deposit is tendered in settlement or part settlement of an enquiry settlement, and
+- without prior arrangement, a CTD is tendered in settlement or part settlement of an enquiry settlement, and

-- the taxpayer claims that the settlement should be re-opened because the interest included therein is now excessive.
+- the taxpayer claims that the settlement should be re-opened because the interest included in the settlement is now excessive.